 VIRCAN project is a novel integrated health care delivery model to provide a comprehensive program of screening, treatment and care, research and education to patients with viral hepatitis, It is a structured academic-community partnership that will provide clients access from diagnosis to treatment to cure.

-VIRCAN is led by Dr. Harry Janssen.
 The official kickoff date of the project occurred on 28 July 2016.
 The ceremony along with the point-of-care testing took place at the Richmond Hill CareFirst Centre.
-There are 3 community clinic linkage set up within GTA.
+There are 3 community clinic linkages set up within GTA.
 Each clinic is staffed with a doctor and nurse.

 The Toronto Center for Liver Diseases at University Health Network Toronto invites applications for a one-year Clinical Hepatology Fellowship.
 The program consists of comprehensive clinical training in both inpatient and outpatient General Hepatology.
 Fellows also participate in weekly lectures, meetings, and conferences, and are involved in a variety of clinical and research activities which are tailored to their specific interests.
 Our ambulatory Liver Diseases Clinic is one of the largest in North America with 19,000 patient visits annually, and our clinic environment incorporates patient care with clinical and translational research activities.
 Our clinical Hepatologists all have extensive subspecialty practices in viral hepatitis, NAFLD, cholestatic liver disease, autoimmune hepatitis, and hepatocellular carcinoma.
 The program is well suited for Gastroenterology fellows seeking staff positions in Clinical Hepatology, Internal Medicine residents prior to continuing subspecialty training in Gastroenterology, or for the subspecialist with an interest in gaining further clinical experience in Hepatology.